renatols-jf/spboot-chassi/README.md

 used for database calls.

-`TimedOperation.http()` is used internally in `RestOperation` and `ApiCall`, and `TimedOperation.db()` has to manually wrap a database call.
+`TimedOperation.http()` is used internally in `RestOperation` and `ApiCall`, and `TimedOperation.db()` has to manually wrap a database call - since version `0.1.0` it's now possible to annotate such methods with @TimeRecording instead of manually wrapping them, see below.
 It's not uncommon for database calls to be automatic, having only the interface for the `Repository` created.
 To avoid wrapping every call to the repository in `TimedOperation`, you can create a delegate for such cases: